detrohutt/deep-stripper/README.md

 `deepStrip(obj: Object, ...keys: String) : Object`

 You can call the function whatever you'd like when you import it.
 It's first parameter is the object you'd like to strip keys from.
 Every parameter after that is the name of a key you'd like stripped.
+A new object is returned and the original object is not mutated.

 ## Example